-- 27.8.1 Special education teachers who co-teach with general education teachers (collaboration model) deliver specialized instruction within the classroom. - 27.8.2 Site administration will make every effort to assign teachers who are co-teaching to a common preparation period. - 27.8.3 Teachers assigned to co-teaching periods shall be present in the assigned classroom the entire period. - 27.8.4 Special education teacher's co-teaching assignment shall not include more than two (2) general education teachers. - 27.8.5 Every effort shall be made to accommodate mutual co-teaching requests. - 27.9 Teachers will follow the placement recommendations of the IEP. - 27.10 Support for collaboration between general education teachers and special education teachers - 27.10.1 Prior to or within the first quarter of the school year, training shall be offered for teachers who teach remedial level or special education classes. - 27.10.2 Staff development training shall be offered for unit members with "included" pupils in their classes. - 27.10.3 Requests for additional support shall be mutually agreed upon by teacher/unit member and administration. - 27.10.4 If a teacher/unit member disagrees with the range of supports and services recommended by the IEP, that teacher/unit member may request a meeting with an administrator and/or parent to determine more appropriate supports and services for the pupil. - 27.10.4.1 The teacher/unit member is required to provide the accommodations written into the IEP until the IEP is revised. - 27.11 General education teachers who are assigned special education pupils shall not be required to participate in a co-teaching class setting. - 27.11.1 Special Education unit members and administration shall mutually agree on the number of co-teaching periods.
+- 27.7.1 Special education teachers who co-teach with general education teachers (collaboration model) deliver specialized instruction within the classroom. - 27.7.2 Site administration will make every effort to assign teachers who are co-teaching to a common preparation period. - 27.7.3 Teachers assigned to co-teaching periods shall be present in the assigned classroom the entire period. - 27.7.4 Special education teacher's co-teaching assignment shall not include more than two (2) general education teachers. - 27.7.5 Every effort shall be made to accommodate mutual co-teaching requests. - 27.8 Teachers will follow the placement recommendations of the IEP.

+- 27.9 Support for collaboration between general education teachers and special education teachers - 27.9.1 Prior to or within the first quarter of the school year, training shall be offered for teachers who teach remedial level or special education classes. - 27.9.2 Staff development training shall be offered for unit members with "included" pupils in their classes. - 27.9.3 Requests for additional support shall be mutually agreed upon by teacher/unit member and administration. - 27.9.4 If a teacher/unit member disagrees with the range of supports and services recommended by the IEP, that teacher/unit member may request a meeting with an administrator and/or parent to determine more appropriate supports and services for the pupil. - 27.9.4.1 The teacher/unit member is required to provide the accommodations written into the IEP until the IEP is revised. - 27.10 General education teachers who are assigned special education pupils shall not be required to participate in a co-teaching class setting. - 27.10.1 Special Education unit members and administration shall mutually agree on the number of co-teaching periods.
 No unit member shall be required to co-teach for more than two (2) subjects.

-27.12 Special Education Inclusion
+27.11 Special Education Inclusion

-- When five (5) or more pupils with an IEP are mainstreamed in a general education class, the teacher may request a meeting with the appropriate administrator to resolve the issue. - 27.12.2 If the number of special education pupils exceeds one-third (1/3) of the total class size assigned to a full inclusion class, a special education teacher or an instructional assistant will be assigned to the classroom with the teacher's approval.
-The District will make every effort to ensure that classes are balanced to limit the number of classes that exceed one-third (1/3) of the total class size.
+- When five (5) or more students with disabilities are included in a general education class, the teacher may request a meeting with the appropriate administrator to discuss potential additional supports and strategies to review and to implement student IEPs as needed. - 27.11.2 If the number of students with disabilities that exceeds one-fourth (1/4) of the maximum class size cap assigned to a full general education class, an Education Specialist or paraeducator will be assigned to the classroom.
+Teachers will have an opportunity to provide input with site administration prior to the placement of an Education Specialist or a paraeducator.
+The District will make every effort to ensure that classes are balanced with students with disabilities that do not require the support of a co-teacher or collaborator.
+Up to seven classes at each site may be enrolled at one third (1/3) of the maximum class size cap without the assignment of an Education Specialist or paraeducator.
+No teacher will be assigned more than one class enrolled at one third (1/3) of the maximum class size cap. - 27.11.3 The District shall make every effort to distribute students with disabilities in all general education subject area class sections equitably.

-27.13 Special Education Advisor
+27.12 Special Education Advisor